egremyb/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/report.md

 ports:
       - 9000:9000
 ```
-The ports 9080 will be exposed on the portainer container.
+The port 9000 will be exposed on the portainer container.

 ```
 volumes:
       - /var/run/docker.sock:/var/run/docker.sock:ro
 ```
-The future container will need some files to work properly.
-Copy file dependency.
+The future container will need to access the docker socket, like traefik does, to manage the containers.
 ### Validation procedure
 The management UI will be validated with the next chapter on the `Dynamic cluster management`.
 ## Dynamic cluster management
-Traefik handle himself the dynamic cluster management.
+Traefik handle the dynamic cluster management himself.
 ### Validation procedure
-To test if traefik work, we will use portainer to alter traefik cluster.
-We first need to execute docker-compose and scale the number of container.
+To test if traefik works, we will use portainer to alter traefik's cluster.
+We first need to execute docker-compose and scale the number of services.
 ```
 docker-compose up --scale apache_php=2 --scale express_animals=2 -d
 ```
-Then we check the status of our services from traefik dashboard.
+Then we check the status of our services from the traefik dashboard.

 ![](img/traefik_services.png)

 We have 6 services and some servers redundancy for _apache_php_ and _express_animals_ services.

-Then we will kill one apache_php and two express_animals with portainer.
+Then we will kill one apache_php and two express_animals using portainer.

 ![](img/portainer_before_alterating.png)

 ![](img/portainer_after_alterating.png)

-We go back to traefik dashboard to see the status of the services.
+As we go back to traefik dashboard to see the status of the services.

 ![](img/traefik_services_after_partial_kill.png)

-Traefik did detect the kill of the three containers.
+We can see that traefik did detect the extinction of the three containers.

 Let's run a new express_animals service.
 ```